Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/logging-from-extension.md

 # Logging from an extension

+We recommend that you use the Mobile SDK logging API to print a message from the Extension code.
+The Mobile SDK provides the `setLogLevel` API, which is used to set one of the following Mobile SDK logging modes:

+- VERBOSE
+- DEBUG
+- WARNING
+- ERROR

-We recommend using the Mobile SDK logging API in order to print any message from the Extension code.
-The Mobile SDK provides to the application developers the `setLogLevel`  API which is used for setting the Mobile SDK logging mode: VERBOSE, DEBUG, WARNING and ERROR.
-If current logging mode is less verbose, then the message will not be printed out by the Mobile SDK.
-When debugging and testing your extension, you or the application developer can make the logging more verbose in order to see all the messages flowing through the Mobile SDK.
+If the current logging mode is less verbose, the message is not printed by the Mobile SDK.
+When debugging and testing your extension, to see all the messages flowing through the Mobile SDK, you or the application developer can make the logging more verbose.

-Mobile SDK uses the extension name as log tag for the Adobe extensions in order to be easier for the application developer to filter the logging for a particular mobile extension.
-A similar approach can be implemented by any partner extension as in the examples below:
+The Mobile SDK uses the extension name as the log tag for the Adobe extensions, so that the application developer can filter the logs for a mobile extension.
+A similar approach can be implemented by a partner extension as seen in the examples below:

 {% tabs %}
 {% tab title="Android" %}

-#### Example
+**Java Example**

 ```java
 final String extensionName = "com.example.MyExtension";